bmskinner/zfy/README.md

 Invoke the primary analysis via:
 ```
-Rscript alignNucleotide.R
+Rscript analyseSequences.R
 ```

 This will generate output data in the directory `aln`.

-`codeml` takes a long time to run, so `alignNucleotide.R` generates a batch submission script for the cluster instead.
+`codeml` takes a long time to run, so `analyseSequences.R` generates a batch submission script for the cluster instead.
 Modify this as needed for your own system.

 ```
-bash run_paml.sh
+bash run_codeml.sh
 ```

 ### Testing for gene conversion